Something I’ve become increasingly aware of lately is my inability to defer gratification when it comes to reading (and jam doughnuts).

 Jane Eyre Birdcage Necklace

-I love this necklace for the free thinking woman in your life.
+I love this necklace for the free thinker in your life.
 As my boss reminded me, much to my amusement, when we were selecting book covers in work the other day; bird cages are very on trend.
 This trinket adds weight to the motif with a well-chosen quotation on the presentation card, “I am no bird; and no net ensnares me: I am a free human being with an independent will.”

 If it was the Romance with a capital ‘R’ that brought you here, then I think that these earrings which quote Cathy’s outburst about Heathcliff being “More myself than I am.
 Whatever our souls are made of, his and mine are the same” has to get a mention.
 Almost certainly one of the best declarations of love in literature, and one of the ones with the most heartbreaking outcomes for the couples involved.